ARTenshi/robot_navigation/README.md

 # References

-[1] The human follower implementation is based in this master thesis work:
+[1] The human follower implementation is based on this master thesis work:

 ```
 @article{becerra:2012,